DevExpress/devextreme-demos/JSDemos/Demos/Charts/AxisLabelsOverlapping/description.md

 Rotates axis labels at the angle specified by the [rotationAngle](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/#rotationAngle) property.

 - `stagger`
-Arranges axis labels in two rows in a staggered manner.
+Arranges axis labels into two staggered rows.
 Use the [staggeringSpacing](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/#staggeringSpacing) property to specify an empty space between rows.

 All of the values above can be applied to a horizontal axis, but only `none` and `hide` can be specified for a vertical axis.